nionio6915/LPC1768-RepRapFirmware-Files/README.md

 You will have to mod your RRD cables as shown.
 Its pretty simple to cut the first wire and solder on an extension with a Dupont connectot to connect to the baord.

+10 Menu files - work in progress.
+Here are the links I am trying to follow -

 https://duet3d.dozuki.com/Wiki/Duet_2_Maestro_12864_display_menu_system